Multiway Junction Conditions: Booklets and Webs: Junction conditions in dilaton gravity

-Substituting eqs.\eqref{conformalKi} and \eqref{conformalSandrho} into the condition above, we reproduce the original junction condition \eqref{dilatonjunction}.
-Specifically, for $d=1$, we observe that the junction condition after the Weyl transformation retains the exact same form as the original one.
+Substituting Eqs.~\eqref{conformalKi} and \eqref{conformalSandrho} into the condition above, we reproduce the original junction condition \eqref{dilatonjunction}.
+Specifically, for $d=1$, we observe that the junction condition after the change of frame~\eqref{metricWeyl} retains the exact same form as the original one.